Rustic pasta dinners bring coziness to our table like no other meal.

 My first love is French food, but Italian is a close second.
 This is the Bolognese-style sauce my kids come home from college for, the one I make for large groups of kids and adults, the one that generates lots of “Can I have this recipe?” moments.

-Paired with a salad and good bread, you’ll have a meal that encourages people to linger and visit.
-You can also just pile this on half a French or Italian loaf, add Mozzarella, and broil for a super quick supper.
+This recipe is a meal prep champion.
+You can pile this easy sauce on half a French or Italian loaf, add Mozzarella, and broil for a super quick supper.
 You can do the same with pita, flatbread, or Focaccia for a perfect pizza.
+It’s great for lasagna, ravioli, manicotti, baked ziti, and stuffed shells.
 See why my fridge and freezer are full of this stuff?

 The flavors are great fresh but really come together in the days after in the fridge or freezer.
 If you do freeze, save the butter and fresh herbs and greens for when you reheat.